johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 4. sections containing relocation info related with the above items

 ## Encryption Algorithms in Protected Code Loader
-TODO: Using AES-256-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.
+Using mbedtls AES-256-GCM as the encryption/decryption algorithm.

 ## Sealing/Unsealing the decryption key
 To deliver the decryption key in a secure way, the key used to encrypt the enclave should get sealed